probot/stale-action/README.md

 ## Usage

 1. Create `.github/stale.yml` based on the following template.
-2. Create a `main.workflow` based off the [`example.workflow`](./example.workflow) in this repository, which will start a scan in response to a [`repository_dispatch`](https://developer.github.com/actions/creating-workflows/triggering-a-repositorydispatch-webhook/) event.
+2. Create a `main.workflow` based off the [`example.workflow`](./example.workflow) in this repository, which will start a scan in response to a [`schedule`](https://developer.github.com/actions/managing-workflows/workflow-configuration-options/#example-scheduled-workflow-block) event.
+This will schedule as can of your repository however often you specify using [CRON syntax](https://developer.github.com/actions/managing-workflows/creating-and-cancelling-a-workflow/#scheduling-a-workflow).
+The default schedule in the example will run every day at 12:00AM UTC `(0 0 * * *)`, but we recommend you run this at a time that's conveninet for you.
+The Actions UI will show the next two scheduled runs to help you gain confidence that the syntax translates to a good schedule.

 A `.github/stale.yml` file is required to enable the plugin.
 The file can be empty, or it can override any of these default settings: